pytorch/xla/docs/source/perf/dynamo.md

 ## Take away

-TorchDynamo provides a really promising way for the compiler backend to hide the complexity from the user and easily retrieve the modeling code in a graph format.
+TorchDynamo provides a promising way for the compiler backend to hide the complexity from the user and easily retrieve the modeling code in a graph format.
 Compared with PyTorch/XLA's traditional Lazy Tensor way of extracting the graph, TorchDynamo can skip the graph tracing for